CSHoggard/-Morph2019/README.md

 Software: All data input, manipulation and analyses will be **performed in the R Environment through geomorph (BETA version) and Momocs**. **_Please ensure R/RStudio and all files are downloaded onto your computer/laptop before or at the beginning of the workshop_**.
 Run the **Setup.R** file in R/RStudio to ensure all packages are downloaded.
 Other digitisation methods including tpsDig2 (https://life.bio.sunysb.edu/morph/soft-dataacq.html) and GUImorph (https://github.com/GUImorph/GUImorph) will also be showcased.

+Alternatively, all workshop activities can also be performed in a RStudio.cloud web-browser (https://rstudio.cloud/project/513978).
+For first-time R users, this format is suggested.

 #### Practical One (Landmark Analysis: Generalised Procrustes Analysis)